 It is easy to take a bus from Cancun to Tulum, as there are buses that run directly from Cancun Airport to Tulum, or you may have to change at Cancun ADO bus station.
 ADO is the most reliable bus company, and have clean, comfortable buses.
 If you are on a tight backpacking budget then there are other cheaper 2nd class buses such as Mayab that also run the route, but these take longer as they stop along the way to pick up passengers, and aren’t as comfy.
 You have to buy 2nd class bus tickets from the bus station.
 For the ADO bus tickets, the ADO website for the timetable for up to date bus times and prices.
-It isn’t possible to buy bus tickets online without a Mexican credit card, so buy directly from the bus station.
+It isn’t possible to buy bus tickets online without a Mexican credit card, so buy them directly from the bus station.
 If you know when you will be travelling, try to buy the tickets a day or so in advance, or at least an hour before departure if you can, to get more chance of booking your preferred time.

 Get Your Bearings in Tulum Mexico

 Tulum is built in a strange way; the Maya ruins are on the beach front around 4 or 5 km outside of the main town ‘centre’.
-The cheapest places to eat and stay are in the centre, which is split in two by the highway that runs from Cancun to Belize.
+The cheapest places for backpackers to eat and stay are in the centre, which is split in two by the highway that runs from Cancun to Belize.
 Along the beachfront, the Zona Hotelera has sprung up, where more expensive restaurants and hotels in Tulum have been built, including the amazing El Pez Restaurant & Hotel Tulum, which isn’t your typical Tulum backpacking restaurant, but worth a splurge if you can afford it.

 Tulum Mayan Ruins

 To be honest, the Tulum ruins are nowhere near as spectacular as Chichen Itza, or indeed many other Mayan ruins I have seen.
 However, they cannot be beaten on location, and are a must on any Tulum backpacking itinerary.
 Perched on top of a cliff overlooking the ocean, these are probably the most picturesque ruins you will ever see.
 For this reason, they are very popular, and get incredibly busy and overcrowded.
 Arrive as early as you can, they open at 8am so the early bird will enjoy a much quieter, cooler visit!
 We arrived at 9am, and it was already busy, and by the time we left it was heaving.
-Most hostels and hotels in Tulum will offer bicycle hire, or you can jump in a taxi to take you to the entrance.
+Most hotels and hostels in Tulum will offer bicycle hire, or you can jump in a taxi to take you to the entrance.
 Make sure your bike has a lock, you don’t want it wandering off while you’re in the ruins!
 Also make sure you check the brakes and the seat height carefully before you set off.

-Bring sunscreen, water, and your swimsuit, as you can go on the beach for a swim right beneath the ruins.
+Bring sunscreen, water, and your swimsuit, as you can go to the beach for a swim right beneath the ruins.

 Swim, Snorkel or Dive in a Cenote

 Cenotes are natural swimming holes that are dotted all around the Yucatan Peninsular.
 Some of the largest cenotes in Mexico are found close to Tulum, and swimming in cenotes is a fabulous way to cool off on a hot day!
-Some of the most popular cenotes close to Tulum include Dos Ojos (easy to reach by collectivo from Tulum) and Grand Cenote.
+Some of the best cenotes near Tulum include Dos Ojos (easy to reach by collectivo from Tulum) and Grand Cenote.
 I visited Dos Ojos cenote for swimming and snorkelling, then La Calavera (Temple of Doom) and Casa Cenote for a day of diving in cenotes in Tulum.
 Diving in a cenote was incredible, although there isn’t as many fish and sea life to see, the water is beautifully clear, and it felt like another world.
 It is relatively expensive to dive in the cenotes, but if you are a diver then make sure you save enough cash in your budget to do this, it is a unique experience you can only get backpacking in Tulum & the Yucatan Peninsular.

 What to do in Tulum: Dive with Crocodiles

 Not your average beach holiday activity, I admit!
-When I went cenote diving, I was also offered the chance to take a night dive to look for crocodiles.
+If you are an adrenaline seeking backpacker, this is definitely worth the cash, mainly just to say you’ve been diving with crocodiles!
 It actually wasn’t as scary as it sounds, although if you’re afraid of the dark I wouldn’t recommend it!
 Check out my experience night diving with crocodiles in Tulum to see if it is up your alley!